 How to Fix Font Rendering Problems in Windows 10

 Windows 10 Apps are not running smoothly yet, reportedly some users have complained about font rendering in Apps.
 They said that words were messed up, and they weren’t able to read anything.
-Fortunately there is a simple solution for this problem.
+Fortunately, there is a simple solution to this problem.

 - Make sure your PC is plugged in and connected to the Internet using a non-metered connection.
 Don’t disconnect, unplug, or turn off your PC while the update is being installed